-The organ that most benefit from sea moss is the thyroid gland because of its iodine content.
+The organ that most benefits from sea moss is the thyroid gland because of its iodine content.
 Sea moss keeps the thyroid gland in a healthy state.
 This means that the thyroid gland can produce its hormones at an optimal level because it has sufficient raw materials.

 When the body has enough thyroid hormone, the mind is more alert and mental function is more efficient.
 Muscle coordination is on point too.
 Aside from this, a healthy thyroid can mean a healthier body and metabolism

 The thyroid is also helpful in maintaining heart health.
 This is why hypothyroidism can cause irregular heart rhythm and palpitations.
 The nutrients of sea moss also support the function of the heart such as magnesium, iron, and zinc.